pskelsey/4C-model/README.md

 ### Motivation
 ___
-I built this app so that absolutely anybody can create a risk model, and have all the crop distribution and climate change scenario data at their fingertips.
+I built this app so that absolutely anybody can perform a state-of-the-art climate change risk assessment.
+It uses real crop / land-use data from IACS, JACS, and CROME, and UKCP09 spatially coherent probabilistic climate change data.
+I have used this framework to produce several peer-reviewed journal articles, and you can too.

 ### Installation